We’re into real estate investing. We’re also into keeping it real.

 Josh Cripps does a great job of explaining how to pull it off in this video:

-If you can get your pictures in the early-mid morning or mid-late afternoon (when the sunlight is softer, more colorful and more even), it will result in images that don't have some of the harsh shadows that come when the sun is high in the sky.
+If you can get your pictures in the early-mid morning or mid-late afternoon (when the sunlight is softer, more colorful and spread evenly), it will result in images that don't have some of the harsh shadows that come when the sun is high in the sky.

 Even though it's not a necessity, it's still a great asset to have at your disposal, because it can deliver an unmistakably higher quality image when it's utilized the right way.